shakacode/react_on_rails/README.md

 # NEWS
 * 2016-05-11: 6.0.0-rc.1 Released!
 Simplified generator and install process!
 See the [CHANGELOG.md](./CHANGELOG.md) for details.
 * [New slides on React on Rails](http://www.slideshare.net/justingordon/react-on-rails-v4032).
 * 2016-02-28: We added a [Projects page](./PROJECTS.md) and a [Kudos page](./KUDOS.md).
 Please edit the page and add your project or [email us](mailto:contact@shakacode.com) and we'll add you.
 We also love stars as it helps us attract new users and contributors.
+Also, see [Positive Feedback](https://github.com/shakacode/react_on_rails/issues/347) for screen grabs of nice comments!
 * *See [NEWS.md](NEWS.md) for more notes over time.*

 # NOTES